High Availability (HA)#

 '-----------'---------' '-----------'---------'

-NOTE: the VPN client has to communicate to the Portal in order to determine which Node to connect to, this means if one of the nodes goes down, the client talks again to the Portal to obtain a new configuration file.
+NOTE: the VPN client has to communicate to the Portal in order to determine which Node to connect to, this means if one of the nodes goes down, the client MUST talk again to the Portal to obtain a new configuration file.
+Currently, this requires the user to manually disconnect/connect the VPN in the app.

 Making the Portal Redundant (HA Portal)#